Editas Medicine (NASDAQ:EDIT) Shares Gap Up to $15.95

-Editas Medicine, Inc. (NASDAQ:EDIT – Get Rating)’s stock price gapped up prior to trading on Monday .
+Editas Medicine, Inc. (NASDAQ:EDIT – Get Rating) shares gapped up prior to trading on Monday .
 The stock had previously closed at $15.95, but opened at $16.43.
-Editas Medicine shares last traded at $15.67, with a volume of 3,860 shares trading hands.
+Editas Medicine shares last traded at $15.67, with a volume of 3,860 shares traded.

-A number of research firms have issued reports on EDIT.
-Oppenheimer cut their target price on shares of Editas Medicine from $55.00 to $28.00 in a research report on Thursday, May 5th.
-Robert W. Baird lowered their target price on Editas Medicine from $44.00 to $33.00 in a research note on Monday, April 18th.
-The Goldman Sachs Group lowered their target price on Editas Medicine from $10.00 to $8.00 and set a “sell” rating on the stock in a research note on Tuesday, May 24th.
-StockNews.com began coverage on Editas Medicine in a research note on Thursday, March 31st.
-They issued a “sell” rating on the stock.
-Finally, Morgan Stanley boosted their target price on Editas Medicine from $16.00 to $17.00 and gave the company an “underweight” rating in a research note on Tuesday, April 12th.
-Three analysts have rated the stock with a sell rating, three have assigned a hold rating and four have issued a buy rating to the company.
-According to MarketBeat, the company has an average rating of “Hold” and a consensus price target of $33.20.
+EDIT has been the subject of several analyst reports.
+StockNews.com started coverage on Editas Medicine in a research report on Thursday, March 31st.
+They set a “sell” rating for the company.
+Morgan Stanley boosted their target price on shares of Editas Medicine from $16.00 to $17.00 and gave the company an “underweight” rating in a research note on Tuesday, April 12th.
+Oppenheimer dropped their target price on shares of Editas Medicine from $55.00 to $28.00 in a research report on Thursday, May 5th.
+The Goldman Sachs Group cut their price target on shares of Editas Medicine from $10.00 to $8.00 and set a “sell” rating for the company in a report on Tuesday, May 24th.
+Finally, Robert W. Baird dropped their price objective on shares of Editas Medicine from $44.00 to $33.00 in a report on Monday, April 18th.
+Three analysts have rated the stock with a sell rating, three have given a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $33.20.

 Editas Medicine Trading Down 0.7 %

-In other Editas Medicine news, EVP Mark S. Shearman sold 5,145 shares of the business’s stock in a transaction that occurred on Wednesday, June 15th.
-The stock was sold at an average price of $10.06, for a total transaction of $51,758.70.
-Following the completion of the sale, the executive vice president now directly owns 68,349 shares of the company’s stock, valued at approximately $687,590.94.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders sold 8,092 shares of company stock valued at $86,233 over the last 90 days.
-Company insiders own 0.44% of the company’s stock.
+In related news, EVP Mark S. Shearman sold 5,145 shares of the stock in a transaction that occurred on Wednesday, June 15th.
+The shares were sold at an average price of $10.06, for a total value of $51,758.70.
+Following the sale, the executive vice president now directly owns 68,349 shares in the company, valued at approximately $687,590.94.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Over the last quarter, insiders have sold 8,092 shares of company stock valued at $86,233.
+0.44% of the stock is currently owned by company insiders.

 Institutional Trading of Editas Medicine